What Do Rats Eat?

 Rat infestations can be stressful.
 If you notice a rat on your property, don't panic.
 One rat does not necessarily mean you have a dozen.
 However, you don't have to get rid of rats all by yourself.
 A trained specialist can help with every aspect of rat infestation.
 Thoroughly clean your yard and your home.
 Securing any food and water sources that may be attracting rats is a good first step.
 A pest control specialist can help you get rid of rats safely and effectively.
 If you want the rats on your property gone for good, a pest control specialist can help you rat-proof your home as well.

 Miche Pest Control Gets Rid Of Rats In DC, Maryland & Northern Virginia

 Miche Pest Control provides exterminating services for rats and other rodents for homes and businesses in the greater DC, Baltimore and Fairfax areas.
-Our expert technicians get rid of rodent infestations fast, and use preventative tactics to keep rodents from coming back after they're gone.
+Our expert exterminators get rid of rat infestations fast, and use preventative tactics to keep the rats from coming back after they're gone.
 Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - give us a call today!